moliyajin/GDPEPO/README.md

 # GeneratorDistributionProblem
-The Generator Distribution Problem for Base Stations during Emergency Power Outage: A branch-and-price-and-cut approach
+This repository contains the data for paper titled "The Generator Distribution Problem for Base Stations during Emergency Power Outage: A branch-and-price-and-cut approach".